 The Program Alliance brings together members from donors and implementing partners.
-Through the Program Alliance, countries benefit from the activities of the following programs:
+Through the Program Alliance, countries benefit from the activities of the following programmes:

 - Centre for Disaster Protection (established by the UK Department for International Development and the World Bank)

 - Global Risk Financing Facilty (established by the World Bank)

-- InsuResilience Solutions Fund (established by Federal Ministry for Economic Cooperation and Development (BMZ) of Germany and the KfW Development Bank)
+- InsuResilience Solutions Fund (established by the Federal Ministry for Economic Cooperation and Development (BMZ) of Germany and the KfW Development Bank)

-The InsuResilience Secretariat serves as a support unit for the Global Partnership.
+The InsuResilience Secretariat serves as an administrative support unit for the Global Partnership.
 It is the central hub for coordination, knowledge sharing, matchmaking, monitoring & evaluation and support to all Partnership bodies.
-Established in 2016 in Bonn and is hosted by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) on behalf of the German Federal Ministry for Economic Cooperation and Development.
+Established in 2016 in Bonn, it is hosted by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) on behalf of the German Federal Ministry for Economic Cooperation and Development.